-KEEP IN TOUCH Find players past and present and stay in contact with the PCA by searching for our Facebook page.
-Follow us on X: @PCA and Instagram: thePCA ike lots of other people, I started a new hobby in lockdown, and that was collecting house plants.
-I had a ladder shelf and after I read that reeperv was meant to be good for your greenery was meant to be good for your mental health I just started to put plants on it - I had one or two already.
+My Passion Emma Lamb on healthy plants, healthy mind ike lots of other people, I started a new hobby in lockdown, and that was collecting house plants.
+I had a ladder shelf and after I read that greenery was meant to be good for your mental health I just started to put plants on it - I had one or two already.

-Close of Play

-Emma Lamb on healthy plants, healthy mind

 It is good for anxiety which I think is quite an important thing as a cricket player.

 I had a few teething issues, as looking after plants is not an exact science, but I really do enjoy looking after them.
 You are learning on the job, and it is a process where you keep trying different things and eventually, you get there.
 I have killed quite a few so I am certainly not the perfect plant mum.
 At the moment they are all quite small plants but I have between 20 and 30.
 I cannot buy too many more because my partner will not be happy - he has to water them when I am away.
 It is quite funny as it is safe to say he is not a fan of doing that.
 My kitchen is north facing so it is perfect for the sun, so I have loads in there.
 In my living room, I have ones that need partial sunlight, so I put the plants in the rooms where they are likely to get what they need.
 At the start, I just brought any that I liked, but that was difficult at times, so I make sure they fit the room they will be kept in.

 I have killed quite a few so I am certainly not the perfect plant mum.
-I use an app called 'Picture This', you take a photo and it tells you if your plant is in good condition or not.
+I use an app called 'PictureThis', you take a photo and it tells you if your plant is in good condition or not.
 It tells you how to care for it, when you should cut the leaves, what kind of temperatures it needs and how much sunlight it needs.
 A few of the girls have got into it too.
 Myself and Fi Morris always talk about plants and Tara Norris loves plants, but she has not got loads of room.
 It is quite a theme in my friendship group.

-My aspiration, hopefully when we get a bigger house, is to get some big bay windows so I can get bigger plants. \bullet
+My aspiration, hopefully when we get a bigger house, is to get some big bay windows so I can get bigger plants.